-Quarterly Returns During This Time Period Highest: 11.55% (quarter ended June 30, 2020) Lowest: (14.85)% (quarter ended March 31, 202
+Quarterly Returns During This Time Period Highest: 11.55% (quarter ended June 30, 2020) Lowest: (14.85)% (quarter ended March 31, 2020)

 One Year Since Inception (June 10, 2019)

 Tactical Growth Allocation Fund - Class I Shares

-Return Before Taxes (24.14)% (0.36)%
+Return Before Taxes 19.64% 3.72%

-Return After Taxes on Distributions (25.09)% (2.19)%
+Return After Taxes on Distributions 19.55% 2.21%

 Return After Taxes on Distributions and Sale

-of Fund Shares (15.16)% (0.76)%
+of Fund Shares 12.37% 2.40%

-Class A Shares (24.36)% (0.84)%

-Wilshire Liquid Alternative Index SM(1) (5.62)% (1.33)%
+Wilshire Liquid Alternative Index ^{SM(1)(2)} 6.19% 2.38%

-(1) The Wilshire Liquid Alternative IndexSM measures the collective performance of the five Wilshire Liquid Alternative strategies that make up the Wilshire Liquid Alternative Universe.
+- (1) The Wilshire Liquid Alternative IndexSM measures the collective performance of the five Wilshire Liquid Alternative strategies that make up the Wilshire Liquid Alternative Universe.
 The Wilshire Liquid Alternative Index (WLIQA) is designed to provide a broad measure of the liquid alternative market by combining the performance of the Wilshire Liquid Alternative Equity Hedge IndexSM (WLIQAEH), Wilshire Liquid Alternative Global Macro IndexSM (WLIQAGM), Wilshire Liquid Alternative Relative Value IndexSM (WLIQARV), Wilshire Liquid Alternative Multi-Strategy IndexSM (WLIQAMS), and Wilshire Liquid Alternative Event Driven IndexSM (WLIQAED).
-Please note that indices do not take into account any fees and expenses of investing in the individual securities that they track and individuals cannot invest directly in any index.
+Please note that indices do not take into account any fees and expenses of investing in the individual securities that they track and individuals cannot invest directly in any index. - (2) Due to a revision of the benchmark's value as-of December 29, 2023 that was made by the benchmark's administrator after the Funds' annual report was prepared, the benchmark's performance noted above will not correlate to the performance reported in the Funds' annual report for the fiscal year ended December 31, 2023.